mit-rss/visual_servoing/README.md

 3. Spin up the docker using `./run_rostorch.sh`
+4. Run `unset DISPLAY`.
+Additionally, add the line `unset DISPLAY` to your `~/.bashrc` file (i.e. using `nano ~/.bashrc`), to prevent having to run this command every time you open a new terminal and want to use the ZED.
+This command unsets the `DISPLAY` environment variable, which is necessary for running the ZED in a "headless" environment (i.e. via SSH without display port forwrding).
-4. Run the respective command for your camera.
+5. Run the respective command for your camera.
 For silver cameras use `zed`, for black cameras use `zed2`.

 ```
 # for ZED: